wavhalkomal/KomalWavhal/README.md

 # KomalWavhal
-Hi!
+# Hi!
 I'm Komal Wavhal
-A Technology Enthusiast.
+# A Technology Enthusiast.
 I ♥ to Code & Make cool stuff.
-A Software Developer Who loves to learn and try new tools & technologies passionately
+# A Software Developer who loves to learn and try new tools & technologies passionately

-💼 About Me
+# 💼 About Me

 I'm a Machine Learning enthusiast and Automation Specialist with over 7 years of experience delivering impactful AI/ML and RPA solutions across finance, healthcare, and consulting sectors.
 My journey has taken me from developing predictive models and intelligent automation for Fortune 500 clients to building real-time AI systems that address public safety, mental health, and financial decision-making.